 A landlord must give a tenant enough time to fix the issue, and the time the landlord must allow depends on the reason for the eviction.

 - Complaint - When an appropriate violation has occurred, and that violation has not been cured by the tenant, the landlord can serve a summons and complaint on the tenant.
-The landlord can file the complaint in court after between seven and thirty days have elapsed.
+The landlord can file the complaint in court between seven and thirty days after the violation.

 - Answer - A tenant is allowed to respond to the allegations against him or her, and raise any possible counterclaims at the same time.